kcb3866/python-challenge/README.md

 ## PyBank

 * In this challenge, I am creating a Python script for analyzing the financial records of my company using the data provided.
-The dataset is composed of two columns: `Date` and `Profit/Losses`.

 * Your task is to create a Python script that analyzes the records to calculate each of the following: